 Masters Of… Driving Change

-Guided by Good On You - our partner and source for all sustainable fashion brand ratings - we’re shining a spotlight on a selection of names who are driving change and making a positive impact.
+Guided by Good On You - our partner and source for all sustainable fashion brand ratings - we’re shining a spotlight on a selection of names in our community who are driving change and making a positive impact.
 The good news for those of us on a path to eco-consciousness?
 With SS21 comes an abundance of noteworthy collections that are not only working hard for your wardrobe, but the world too.

-Self-care is even more enjoyable when the products are 100% recycled and have Mother Nature’s seal of approval.
-Whether you’re partial to a ‘green shave’ or a clean shave, then you should add HANDLE to your daily grooming regime.
+Self-care is even more enjoyable when the products are 100% recycled and have Mother-Nature’s seal of approval.
+Whether you’re partial to a ‘green shave’ or a clean shave then you should add HANDLE to your daily grooming regime.
 The beauty brand’s individual sets include a hairbrush and mirror, or a razor and toothbrush, but if you’d like them all, then the full grooming kit is perfect for you.

 Whilst offering stylish grooming solutions, HANDLE also takes aim at the beauty industry’s reputation as a major plastic polluter, collecting unused packaging from salons, barbers, and beauty and hair care brands.
 They then either return these to the packaging manufacturers, or breathe new life into the materials to create their own products.
 Founders Steve and Tom can’t tackle these big problems all on their own, so they’re asking us all to work together to get a handle on the situation.
 We’re in, are you?

 The past meets the present at Walid Damirji’s namesake label, where fragments of history are woven into modern silhouettes, allowing an intergenerational collaboration between craftsmen and artisans from different eras.
 Through his one-off masterpieces, By Walid brings a whole new meaning to the old adage of ‘history repeats itself’, bringing you wardrobe heirlooms with rich heritages to pass down for generations to come.